keab/os3m-hardware/Ergo_mech/README.md

 ### Flexure
 You can use anyone you like.

-The - in my opinion - best one for now is the reinforced version by lpurdy, which is copied into the Exports folder.
+The - in my opinion - best one for now is the reinforced version by lpurdy, further thickened by 0.4mm and printed in PETG (PLA becomes too stiff).
+You will find it in the Exports folder as lpurdy_Flexure_Mini_Renforced_plus04

 Printing tips: